smoonlee/oh-my-posh-profile/readme.md

  - Az [PowerShell 7.0] [PowerShell 5.0]

 During the installation of the PowerShell Modules they are installed to the `"%PROGRAMFILES%\WindowsPowerShell\Modules"` \
-this allows for cross version module import from PowerShell 5.1 and PowerShell 7.0
+this allows for cross-version module import from PowerShell 5.1 and PowerShell 7.0

 ### Winget Modules
  - JanDeDobbeleer.OhMyPosh